Medically Reviewed By

 Multimodal Therapies With Cytoreductive Surgery and HIPEC

-Systemic (intravenous) chemotherapy for malignant peritoneal mesothelioma is the primary treatment option and is often a combined treatment with cytoreductive surgery and HIPEC.
+Systemic (intravenous) chemotherapy (typically pemetrexed and either cisplatin or carboplatin) for peritoneal mesothelioma is the primary treatment option.
+Systemic chemotherapy is often a combined treatment with cytoreductive surgery and HIPEC.
 Doctors can use mesothelioma chemotherapy either before or after cytoreductive surgery.

 What Happens During a Cytoreductive Surgery/HIPEC?

-Cytoreductive surgery and intraperitoneal hyperthermic chemotherapy is a lengthy surgery due to the debulking process.
+Cytoreductive surgery and intraperitoneal hyperthermic chemotherapy is a long, complex surgery.
 Prior to incision, the patient is given anesthesia and closely monitored throughout the surgical procedures.
 The patient is properly positioned for surgery to ensure a safe surgical experience.

 CRS and HIPEC for malignant peritoneal mesothelioma can take up to 14 hours.
 The extent of the cancer determines how long the surgery takes.